Planning Service Update

 The preferred method of submission is via the Planning Portal or by e-mail.

-Please note cheques for application fees can no longer be processed.
-Payment can be made on the Planning payments web page.
+Please note cheques for application fees are not accepted and payment can be made on the Planning payments web page.

-We encourage all representations made for planning applications electronically, either through the council’s online application register of applications, or by e-mail to planning@wealden.gov.uk.
+We encourage all representations made for planning applications electronically through the council’s online application register of applications or by e-mail to planning@wealden.gov.uk.

 This is the fastest and most efficient way to submit comments.